Unit 2 - Early Colonial America

 BONUS: What strange and peculiar picture (above).
 What do you notice?

-- Why is trial and case Peter Zenger so controversial in 1735?
+- Why was the trial and case Peter Zenger so controversial in 1735?

 - Why was Peter Zenger put in jail for 10 months?